alyt89/Milestone-Project-2-JavaScript/README.md

 ## Main issues discovered and resolved

-1. Duplicate colours in list
+1. Displaying repeated colours in list

-- I wanted the game to include the option of the same colour being displayed consecutively in the array however when this was displayed in the "colour-display" div since there was no gap between each element in the array it wasn't clear that 2 consecutive colours of the same value were 2 rather than 1.
+- I wanted the game to include the option of the same colour being displayed consecutively in the array however when this was displayed in the "colour-display" div since there was no gap between each element in the array it wasn't clear that 2 consecutive colours of the same value were 2 values rather than 1.

 - Initial attempt was to utilise setTimeOut or setInterval function to create a delay and reset innerHTML to "" (blank text) but this was asynchronous.